Maple bacon roasted sweet potatoes with caramelized onions is a side dish so delicious, you could serve it for dessert!

 Growing up, I never remember sweet potatoes as part of our Thanksgiving dinner.
 Not sure why, maybe my parents didn’t like them.
 But when I married and starting celebrating Thanksgiving with the Wilkes’ there were always sweet potatoes.
-This recipe from Aunt Dawn Wilkes quickly became the family favorite.
+This sweet potato casserole recipe from Aunt Dawn quickly became the family favorite.
 No marshmallows but oh so good.
 These were on our table this past Thanksgiving.

 Roasted sweet potatoes glazed with real maple syrup and then mixed in with bacon and caramelized onions.
 Then topped off with a sprinkle of thyme.
 Oh so good.
 In fact we have eaten this as a main dish at our house it is so good.

-Bring some real maple syrup (use the real stuff) to a boil and add in some fresh or dried thyme.
-Place your everything in a bowl and then coat with the maple syrup mixture and you’ve got the most delicious side dish ever or should I say dessert.
-It tastes like candy!
+Next, bring some real maple syrup to a boil and add in some fresh or dried thyme.
+Place everything in a bowl and then coat with the maple syrup mixture.
+The result is the most delicious roasted sweet potato side dish ever!

 Put this one on your Thanksgiving menu!